abolfazl6678/employee-performance-mapping-sql-project/README.md

 ---

 ## Dataset Description
-Three datasets were provided and imported into a MySQL database:
+Three datasets were provided and imported into a MySQL database as below:
+Description of each varable listed below.

 1. **emp_record_table** – Employee details
    - EMP_ID ---------------- ID of the employee